msmith1392/travelgetaway/README.md

 **Notes:**

 - Environment variables are managed via `.env.example` files in each service.
-- You can run frontend and backend outside Docker if preferred (see above).
+- You can run frontend and backend outside Podman if preferred (see above).
+- You can use `start-db.sh` and `start-backend.sh` separately if needed.
-- Logs for each service appear in your terminal when running `docker-compose up`.
+- Logs for each service appear in your terminal when running the shell scripts.

 ---

-## Troubleshooting: Go Backend Docker Builds
+## Troubleshooting: Go Backend Podman Builds

-If you encounter errors during Docker builds for the backend such as:
+If you encounter errors during Podman builds for the backend such as:

 - `COPY go.mod go.sum ./` fails: One or both files are missing.
 - `RUN go build -o server main.go` fails: `main.go` is missing or not in the expected location.